weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 * `llvm::Error` for functions that otherwise return `void`
 * `llvm::Expected<T>` for functions that otherwise return `T`

 These wrappers type-erase all error details (just like `std::function` type-erases the details of a function instance).
 Accessing these information will be cumbersome and also less performant.
 That's ok, it only happens in error cases.
-Additionally they implement a very natural behavior for errors:
+Additionally these wrappers implement a very natural behavior for errors:

 * No duplicates: Similarly to `std::unique_ptr` they don't permit copy but only move.
 * No lost instances: In debug mode, they make sure to be checked for failtures, before they are destroyed or values are accessed.